claes/hemlis/README.md

       shellExpr = ''HOME_WIFI_PASSWORD=$home_wifi_password'';
     };

+As you can see, Pa$sw0rd is here replaced with $home_wifi_password.
+How this will work is explained later.
-Then you refer to the the location  where this secret will be as below
+Then you refer to the the location where this secret will be installed as below:

     networking.wireless = {
       secretsFile = "${config.hemlis.secrets.home_wifi.path}";